Achievable logoAchievable logo

 “Any grievance by a customer or any person authorized to act on behalf of the customer involving the activities of the member or a person associated with the member in connection with the solicitation or execution of any transaction or the disposition of securities or funds of that customer”

-Additionally, FINRA only considers expressed customer dissatisfaction as a complaint if it is in writing, which includes emails, text messages, and direct messages).
-When a complaint is received, member firms and their representatives must follow specific protocols (discussed below).
-Because of this rule, many brokerage firms limit their representatives’ communication methods with their customers.
-If your firm does not allow you to give customers your personal phone number or email address, this is probably why!
+FINRA only treats expressed customer dissatisfaction as a complaint if it’s in writing (including emails, text messages, and direct messages).
+Once a written complaint is received, member firms and their representatives must follow specific protocols (discussed below).

-If this rule were to apply to verbal complaints, firms would have a tough time doing business.
-Registered representatives would be required to note anything negative said by the customer and submit it to their supervisor for review.
-If you’ve ever worked a service job, you know how often some customers complain (warranted or not).
-When a customer puts something in writing, it’s usually a serious problem that needs to be addressed.
+If this rule applied to verbal complaints, firms would have a hard time operating.
+Registered representatives would need to document any negative statement a customer made and submit it to a supervisor for review.
+In many service settings, customers complain frequently (whether warranted or not).
+When a customer puts dissatisfaction in writing, it’s more likely to signal a serious issue that needs formal attention.

-The modern digital world complicates complaint protocols, especially with social media.
-If a customer complains by tweet or posts a complaint on Instagram, does it count as a complaint?
-Generally speaking, FINRA applies its normal rules similarly with social media.
-A tweet may seem harmless, but it’s technically in writing, requiring the firm to follow the protocols discussed above.
+The modern digital world adds another layer, especially with social media.
+If a customer complains in a tweet or posts a complaint on Instagram, does it count as a complaint?
+In general, FINRA applies its normal rules similarly with social media.
+A tweet may feel informal, but it’s still “in writing,” which means the firm must follow the same protocols.

 Sidenote